Steph Stokes: 2002–2006

 Life seemed to settle for Steph when she returned from the disastrous ferry journey, keeping quiet about Shelley's death.
 When new doctor Adam Forsythe (Richard Shelton) arrived to live at the B&B, romance began to blossom.
 Having fallen in love for the first time, Steph started to open up about her troubled childhood and confessed that her older brother Terence (Nick Brimble) had sexually abused her as a child.
 She also confessed about her part in Shelley's disappearance but to her surprise, Adam remained calm and silent.
 Adam convinced Steph that she needed to let her father Alan know about this – especially as he'd since decided to track down his long-lost son.
 Refusing to believe her, Alan devastated Steph and when Terence arrived in Emmerdale, things got even worse.
 The violent alcoholic started to terrorise his sister and she began to fall apart – much to Adam's horror.
 But Terence's reign as Alan's favourite child was about to come to an end when he got drunk and confessed Steph was telling the truth.
 He left Emmerdale but continued to haunt Steph and Adam.
 When Adam came home to find Terence in the B&B, a violent struggle ensued and Adam ended up killing Terence with a fire extinguisher in front of Steph and buried the body in the local woods.
 Steph was absolutely traumatised and, in a bid to keep her quiet, Adam took her away to Barbados.

 When they got back, Alan was stunned to hear Steph and Adam had got married abroad.
 However, there was no domestic bliss in this household.
 Steph discovered Adam was drugging her to keep her under control and decided enough was enough.
 She decided to confess to Alan that she murdered Terence and even took him to the place they buried him.
 However, when they got there, Steph was horrified to realise that Adam had moved the body and was now claiming she was mentally ill.
 The relationship fell apart as Steph realised she'd married a cold, calculating man who was determined to keep her in line.
-Her outrage at him saw her sectioned and it seems like Steph's got a long road to travel before she can persuade everyone she's telling the truth this time.
-However, with Alan and family friend Betty Eagleton (Paula Tilbrook) on her side, and sceptical about Adam, it looked as if Steph had at least two allies.
-It was further revealed that prior to Terence's death he was blackmailing Adam as Adam was struck off the register yet still practicing as a doctor illegally.
+Her outrage at him saw her sectioned and it seemed like Steph's had a long way to go before she could persuade everyone she was telling the truth this time.
+However, with Alan and family friend Betty Eagleton (Paula Tilbrook) on her side, and skeptical about Adam, it looked as if Steph had at least two allies.
+It was further revealed that prior to Terence's death, he was blackmailing Adam as Adam was struck off the register, yet still practicing as a doctor illegally.